-Student success is the goal of the Student Career and Employment Office.
+Student success is the goal of the Career and Transfer Services Office.
 We provide many resources and programs to assist students explore career options and develop effective job search skills, enabling them to professionally represent themselves to prospective employers and ultimately attain their employment goals.

 Part-time, on-campus employment for currently enrolled students who typically do not receive financial aid.
 Positions are funded by the employing department.
 Students can work up to 19.5 hours a week and their work hours are scheduled around their classes.
 To be eligible to work as a Student Assistant, a student must maintain an overall GPA equal to or greater than a 2.0 and be enrolled in a specific number of credit hours each semester.